jlbradley1844/jlbradley1844.github.io/_posts/2022-01-22-bahaing-peace-2.md

 a bad habit that built on itself, as people spent more and more time tapping into the things that made them angry and violent.

-Of course, the motive matters all the same.
+Of course, sometimes backbiting isn't really backbiting.
 There are situations where there really is a need to report on the ill behavior of others.
-Backbiting isn't that.
-Most people can instinctively tell the difference.
-The old advice is the best: if you can't say anything nice, don't say anything at all.
+The motive matters most of all.
+In many cases, it's obvious when something is backbiting or communication in search of a solution, and most people can instinctively tell the difference.
+In any event, speaking directly to the person you have an issue with solves most problems.
+Otherwise, the old advice is the best: if you can't say anything nice, don't say anything at all.

 The obvious exception to all of this is when you need to modify someone's behavior and you cannot talk speak to them personally about it.
 For instance, it may be unsafe or unwise to confront him or directly.
-In this case, one must talk to someone who can do something about it.
+In this case, one must talk to someone who can do something about it, venting to unrelated third parties won't help.
 In such cases, the best thing to do is act like you're giving a police report: state the actions and what you saw - nothing but the facts.
 You can give the unvarnished truth without using loaded language.
 Tell only the objective